 “And he said, ‘With what can we compare the kingdom of God, or what parable shall we use for it?
 It is like a grain of mustard seed, which, when sown on the ground, is the smallest of all the seeds on earth, yet when it is sown it grows up and becomes larger than all the garden plants and puts out large branches, so that the birds of the air can make nests in its shade.'”
 (Mark 4:30-32)

+In the gospel of Mark, Jesus compared the Kingdom of God to a tiny mustard seed.
 Jesus himself sowed that tiny mustard seed when he died on the cross.
 That same seed germinated at his resurrection three days later and continues to grow and bloom as the gospel spreads throughout the earth making disciples of all nations.
 It will continue to grow until Christ returns to earth again to establish his physical kingdom.
 His return begins a thousand year reign theologians call the Millenium.
 In the meantime, Christ is in heaven preparing for the time he comes to lay claim to his kingdom (Mt 25:14-46).

 The Bible tells us that before Christ returns, certain things must happen.
 Most important among them are the following: